florionn/EyeMovement/readme.md

 # Eye Exercise

 In this project we have have created a javascript animation where the eyes follow the mouse movements.
+To load the exercise go on https://github.com/florionn/EyeMovement .
 Move the mouse to see the result.

 Copyright <2021> <COPYRIGHT HOLDER "MIT">